 On May 27, 2015, SAM together with Sprott Physical Gold Trust ("PHYS") and Sprott Physical Silver Trust (the "PSLV") initiated exchange offers for Central GoldTrust and Silver Bullion Trust.
 On January 16, 2016, the exchange offer for the Silver Bullion Trust expired, and on January 15, 2016, the Corporation successfully completed its exchange offer to acquire all of the outstanding units of Central GoldTrust on a net asset value to net asset value exchange basis.
-At the time of closing, the transaction added more than \$1.1 billion to the Corporation's total AUM and provided access to 20,000 new clients based largely in the U.S. In April 2016, PSLV, a trust managed by SAM, completed a follow-on offering of 14.1 million units for gross proceeds of \$108 million.
+At the time of closing, the transaction added more than \$1.1 billion to the Corporation's total AUM and provided access to 20,000 new clients based largely in the U.S. In April 2016, PSLV, a trust managed by SAM, completed at follow-on offering of 14.1 million units for gross proceeds of \$108 million.
 On May 6, 2016, PHYS and SAM entered into a sales agreement with Cantor Fitzgerald & Co. whereby PHYS can offer and sell trust units through an "at-the-market" offering program (the "ATM Program") which is still in effect.
 On June 24, 2016, PSLV, the Sprott Physical Platinum and Palladium Trust (the "SPPP") and SAM entered into similar arrangements with Cantor Fitzgerald & Co.
 The ATM Program has raised additional assets in PHYS, PSLV and SPPP.

-In 2016, the Corporation established SCP, a new division within SPW, which now operates as a resource-focused merchant bank business and brokerage.
+In 2016, the Corporation established a resource-focused merchant bank business and brokerage as a new division of SCP.